Dererenma/PharmaNews-Topic-Categorisation/README.md

+OBS: The main data file used to train the models in this project is too big to be uploaded to GitHub.
+Please contact me at phz439@alumni.ku.dk along with an recipient e-mail, and i will send it if necessary.

 # PharmaNews-Topic-Categorisation
 This repository contain the code, files, data etc. for my final dissertation at Copenhagen University for my master in Communication & IT.
 The project is made in collaboration with Novo Nordisk A/S, Scientific Intelligence department.
 The repository is private and falls under a NDA signed by Carl Johanson (researcher), the director of Scientific Intelligence, and my supervisor Anders Søgaard.
 All rights reserved.